Employer Resource Overview

+The National Medical Support Notice (NMSN) is a federally required notice used to identify available medical coverage and to enforce medical support orders for minor children.
 This notice is telling you that your employee is ordered to provide medical, dental, vision, RX, etc. (all of these or some of these).
 You’ll see that there are two parts to the NMSN, Part A and Part B.

 - Part A is to be returned to the agency within twenty (20) days when the medical obligor is unable to carry medical coverage through you, the employer.
 There are five (5) reasons why he/she is unable to provide medical coverage for his/her dependents that you can simply ‘X’ off and mail back to us.
 Box six (6) is if the medical insurance will be available in the future (please provide the future effective date), and box seven (7) is if Part B needs to be mailed to the plan administrator (Union—Please mail to Union directly, not back to CSEA).

 - Part B is to be returned to the agency within forty (40) days and is to be completed when the obligor is already carrying medical insurance or the employer has enrolled the dependent(s) in medical coverage.
 The JFS 03377 requires additional information not requested on the NMSN.
 The health plan administrator must complete both forms and return them according to the accompanying instructions.

 Do I need to notify my Employee of This?

 No, you don’t.
 The employee is mailed the National Medical Support Enforcement Activity (NMSEA) notice advising that the NMSN has been sent to you when you are mailed the NMSN.

 The Employee and Child(ren) are already Enrolled